Creating an Effective Reward System for Children: Strategies and Tips

 4. Improves Self-Esteem: Rewards and acknowledgments boost a child’s self-confidence.

-5. Teaches Goal Setting: Children get to learn to set and achieve goals by themselves.
+5. Teaches Goal Setting: Children learn to set and achieve goals by themselves.
 This will serve as a skill that is valuable throughout life.

 2. Define your expectations clearly for their learning.
 This includes giving them more points and rewards when they do important or complicated tasks.
-It may also include other tasks than the assigned one.
+It may also include other tasks than the one assigned.